SpikeHD/shelter-plugins/README.md

 ![invis-typing](https://github.com/SpikeHD/shelter-plugins/assets/25207995/9c50535f-4fcc-40c2-adff-3b989eb5470a)

+## No Reply Mention

+Disables mentions on replies by default.

 ## shelteRPC

 arRPC replication for Shelter.
 Only really useful on web Discord, and if you aren't using a client/mod that has it built-in, you'll need to run an [arRPC](https://github.com/OpenAsar/arrpc) or [rsRPC](https://github.com/SpikeHD/rsRPC) server.